Lesson 7 - Food

 How much is there?

-Answer the questions with expressions to describe the quantity.
-In some there is more than one possible correct answer.
+Answer the questions using expressions to describe quantity.
+In some cases, there is more than one correct answer.